 Premature infants may benefit from the use of music therapy, according to some specialists.
 They believe that preemies that listen to music are better able to put on weight.

 Premature babies who are exposed to music throughout gestation retain that memory after birth.

 Good baby sleep music may have the following positive impacts on your child's IQ, though further studies are needed to confirm these claims: When introduced to melody at a young age, babies' brains benefit in many ways.

 Babies who listen to music at a young age often show improved ability to distinguish between voices in different languages by learning the nuances of pitch and rhythm.

 Introduce music to your baby as early as possible and help them grow up loving it

-From lullabies to rock and roll, we are born with a natural appreciation of music.
+From lullabies to rock & roll, we are born with an innate appreciation of music.

 Your Voice Is Music to My Ears!

 Your child's first recollections of being alive and conscious likely include hearing your voice, even when you're not singing to him before he was born.

 If you want to strengthen the link you share with your infant or small child, connect your lives, and stimulate their development, try talking & singing to them.
 This link between sight and sound is especially important for blind infants.